khalooei/ars/README.md

 # Adversarial Robustess Stack
 A descriptive anchor and stack for adversarial machine learning researchers

+## Attacks
+We try to evaluate some popular attacks and distinguish different parameters which discussed more in the paper.

 ### *Linf* attacks
 * MNIST dataset (Kaggle CNN model)